unloggedio/documentation/docs/commonerrors.md

 The command executor in unlogged-sdk gets an instance of `ClassName`.
 It gets the instance in one of the two ways

-- Last seen instance of type ClassName
+- If available, use the last known instance of type ClassName
-- Try to create a new one if no existing instance exists
+- If not, create a new one.

 !!!	tip
-	In case the command executor tries to create a new instance, it uses the no-arg constructor.
+	In case the command executor creates a new instance, it uses the no-arg constructor.

 ## What can go wrong?